kartben/thethingsstack-on-azure/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fkartben%2Fthethingsstack-on-azure%2Fmaster%2Fthethingsstack-on-azure.json)
  [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fkartben%2Fthethingsstack-on-azure%2Fmaster%2Fthethingsstack-on-azure.json)

-- Click on the "Deploy to Azure" button below to trigger the deployment process.\
+- Click on the "**Deploy to Azure**" button below to trigger the deployment process.\
   This will automatically load up the [ARM template](./thethingsstack-on-azure.json) in the Azure portal, and ask you to input the following deployment parameters:

   - **Resource group**: The resource group in which resources will be created.
 You can create a new one (recommended, as it helps logically group the various resources supporting your future Things Stack instance), or pick an existing one ;
   - **Region**: The region where the resource group will be created, if you are creating a new one ;
   - **Location**: The region where the resources will be deployed.
-Defaults to the same region as the resource group specified above, which should be fine in most cases.
+Defaults to the same region as the resource group specified above.

+  **<font color="red"><u>IMPORTANT</u></font>**: You should select a location from the list [available here](https://docs.microsoft.com/azure/container-instances/container-instances-region-availability#linux-container-groups).
+The deployment template is relying on a [deployment script](https://docs.microsoft.com/azure/azure-resource-manager/templates/deployment-script-template?tabs=CLI), an Azure feature that is still in preview at the time of writing.

   - **Prefix**: A short string that will allow you to easily identify the Azure resources associated to your Things Stack deployment ;
   - **Admin email**: The e-mail address of the server admin, used as the "sender" for sending system email ;
   - **Admin password**: The password for user `admin` in the Things Stack console ;